 Don't leave anything to chance.
 A reputable builder will be happy to show you their licence and insurance details.
 They will provide you with references and offer to let you view homes they have built before.
 If a builder hedges on any of these important details, they may have something to hide.

 When you think you've found the best builder for your job, you can ask them to write a contract.
-Don't sign the contract unless you are sure it contains everything you need to know.
+Futhermore, don't sign the contract unless you are sure it contains everything you need to know.
 Your contract is binding, so you need to know it is as complete as possible.
 Read Your Essential Guide to Building Contracts for more information and remember there is no turning back after you've signed your contract.
-If you're in doubt, get a solicitor or independent building consultant to review your contract with you before you sign it.
+Finally, if you're in doubt, get a solicitor or independent building consultant to review your contract with you before you sign it.